 And you can do this with every single character.
 One after the other.
 And isolate your target Chao in the Dark Garden, which is basically Fire and Brimstone Hell.
 So the poor Chao has been beaten up systematically by six people — Even Tails — and abandoned in Hell next to a blood lake.
 You Bastard.

 There is a pool in Sonic Adventure- in the hotel.
 It's shallow and mostly just there for decoration... except if you stand there long enough, it's one of maybe three places in the entire game Sonic can drown.
 Seriously, there's no reason to do it, yet almost nobody can resist, it seems.

 Worse off of the things in Sonic Adventure you can do, you could actually kill your Chao by attacking it seven times.
 Again, you can kill an infant creature by attacking it several times while it cries each hit.
 You can imagine why you can't do so in the sequel.

 Shadow the Hedgehog also offers you a chance to abuse more Chao.
 In the Cryptic Castle stage, there is a room full of little Chao running around and you can beat each one up and they cry and cry and cry.
 This is actually beneficial to you if you're playing the Dark mission on that stage, as it will boost your dark gauge.
-You can also do this to Cream.
+In the Expert Mode version of the stage, you can also do this to Cream, which instantly maxes out your Dark Gauge.

 Likewise, in Hit and Run, you can kick NPCs until they fall over.
 You can then kick them into the road, and run them over in a car... repeatedly.
 Unfortunately, all this does fill up your Hit and Run meter, and can fill it up quite quickly...